Azure/iotedge-lorawan-starterkit/docs/adr/007_message_deduplication.md

 - Class A and C devices

 For the detection, a in-memory cache is utilised with a sliding expiration of 1 minute.
-The value of the enetry is always the concentrator from where we received the message.
+The value of the entry is always the concentrator from where we received the message.
 The key depends on the type of message.

 #### a.
 Data messages